nwg-piotr/sgtk-menu/README.md

 - favourites (most frequently used entries) menu above (optional `[-f | -fn FN]` argument);
 - user-defined menu below (optional `[-a | -af AF]` argument).

-As the script searches `.desktop` files only, it may be used as a replacement to wofi/rofi `--drun`, but not for `--dmenu` mode.
+As the script searches `.desktop` files only, it may be used as a replacement to wofi/rofi `--drun`, but not to `--dmenu` mode.

 ![screenshot](http://nwg.pl/Lychee/uploads/big/c396d7eea8fc5c9c931f63b75940fb26.png)